mahfuzul082/Numerical-Methods/README.md

-Codes for all the homework problems for the course EAS-502: Numerical Methods.
+Codes for all the homework problems of the course EAS-502: Numerical Methods.